-[Management Conference] The Company hosts a Management Conference that requires the attendance of the Director and Chairman, President & CEO, Vice President Executive Officer, Executive Officers equivalent to or higher than Senior Executive Officer, Executive Officers responsible for business units, Executive Officers in charge of corporate planning, finance and accounting as well as Audit & Supervisory Board Members once a week in principle.
+[Management Conference] The Company hosts a Management Conference that requires the attendance of the Director and Chairman, Executive Officers equivalent to or higher than Senior Executive Officer, Executive Officers responsible for units, and Executive Officers in charge of corporate planning, finance and accounting as well as Audit & Supervisory Board Members once a week in principle.
 By doing so, the Company establishes a system that contributes to decision-making by the President & CEO or the delegate based on open discussions.